wp-plugins/html5-jquery-audio-player/trunk/readme.txt

 = It's not working in browser xyz - can you help? =

 The plugin works on IE9+, Safari, Opera, Firefox and Chrome, on both PC & Mac, and on mobile devices including iPhone/iPad and Android phones.
 If it's not working for you, try adding the Mime types above to your htaccess file.
 If it's still not working, the most common problem is jQuery conflict with your theme or another plugin - see above.
+Note that it has limited functionality in earlier version of IE where the html5 <audio> tag is not supported.

 = How do I use it in a widget? =
 Pro Version has a nice widget function - go to Appearance > Widgets and if the plugin is activated you will see a custom widget which you can drag into your sidebar.
 Be aware that you can't run two instances of the player on the same page, so if you're using it in the sidebar make sure you don't also add a different player to a page where the sidebar shows.